 Nonprofit entities could apply similar treatment in their Statement of Activities.
 International guidance related to government grants states that the income would be presented “either separately or under a general heading such as ‘other income’; alternatively, they are deducted in reporting the related expense.”

 Loan forgiveness classification as operating or nonoperating requires judgment, and consideration should be made with how the funds are used.
-There is no specific guidance on this classification, but generally this would be reflected in a subtotal of operating income because the forgiveness income relates to operations.

 Where Should the Loan Forgiveness Be Classified in the Statement of Cash Flows?